edsl/endefensadelsl.org/_revision/2011-12-20-telekommunist_manifesto.markdown

 creativo, haciendo ojos ciegos al modo en que es utilizado para justificar su explotación y expandir el privilegio de la elite propietaria.

-Copyright pits author against author in a war of competition for originality.
-Its effects are not just economic; copyright also naturalizes a certain process of knowledge production, de-legitimizes the notion of a common culture, and cripples social relations.
-Artists are not encouraged to share their thoughts, expressions and works, or to contribute to a common pool of creativity.
-Instead, they are compelled to jealously guard their ‘property’ from others who they view as potential competitors, spies and thieves lying in wait to snatch and defile their original ideas.
-This is a vision of the art world created in capitalism’s own image, a capitalism that seeks to appropriate the alienated products of its intellectual and creative workers.

 El copyright pone a un autor contra otro en una guerra de competencia por la originalidad.
 Sus efectos no son sólo económicos; el copyright también naturaliza un cierto proceso de producción de conocimiento, deslegitimiza la